cloudflare/cloudflare-docs/content/workers/tutorials/postgres/index.md

 ## 5. Interact with the products database

-To demonstrate how to interact with the products database, you will fetch data from the `products` table by creating a Worker that queries the table when a request is received.
+To demonstrate how to interact with the products database, you will fetch data from the `products` table by querying the table when a request is received.

 {{<Aside type="note">}}